datamol-io/datamol/news/tutos.rst

 **Changed:**

 * Revamped all the datamol tutorials and add new tutorials.
+Huge thanks to @Valence-jonnyhsu for leading the refactoring of the datamol tutorials.
 * Improve documentation for `dm.standardize_mol()`
 * Multiple various docstring improvments.